timothyjellison/learning-c/README.md

-# C Katas
+# Learning C

-In *The Clean Coder* Uncle Bob recommends deliberate practice to master basic skills and keep them sharp.
 These are some basic skills to get you over your fear of C.

-## Katas
+## Steps
-1. Create a `.c` file that prints "Hello" to the console.
+1. Write a program that prints "Hello" to the console.
 2. Compile it.
 3. Execute it.

 ## Tips

-TBD
+1. Don't panic.
+Get over the "real men write C" bullshit.
+C is just another language.
+Anyone can write c.

 ## Solutions